uxmal/reko/README.md

 ## Recent versions

+### Version 0.5.4.0
+* Support for the Windows - OS/2 New Executable format (NE EXE)
+* Implemented continuous integration using Travis CI

 ### Version 0.5.3.0
 * Support for the MIPS architecture, and MIPS support in the PE and ELF image format